-VET in schools potentially opens up a range of post-school further education, training and employment possibilities.
-Many students are able to link their study with a school-based apprenticeship or traineeship.
+VET in schools potentially opens a range of post-school further education, training and employment possibilities.
+Many students can link their study with a school-based apprenticeship or traineeship.
 Students in Vocational Education subjects may seek recognition of their prior learning.